johncarl81/transfuse/index.md

 ### About
-Transfuse is an open source integration framework for Google Android.
-Transfuse extends and complements the Android API producing a more natural, flexible and maintainable mobile platform.
+Transfuse is a Java dependency injection and integration library geared specifically for the Google Android API.
+Transfuse gives you the ability to develop Android components in a POJO way, catapulting your Android code into a testable, decoupled and flexible style.
+For example, an Activity built using Transfuse looks like the following:

+{% highlight java %}
+// Example Transfuse Activity
+@Activity(label = "@string/app_name")
+@Layout(R.layout.main)
+public class HelloTransfuse {

+    @Inject @View(R.id.textview)
+    private TextView textView;

+    @Inject @Resource(R.string.hello)
+    private String helloText;

+    @OnCreate
+    public void hello() {
+        textView.setText(helloText);
+    }
+}
+{% endhighlight %}

+Transfuse has been designed from the ground up to be extremely lightweight and performant.
+The code enabling the features of Transfuse is generated at compile time, which allows the library to avoid overhead associated with runtime bytecode generation.
+In addition, using this compile time code generation technique Transfuse puts a variety of AOP features within arm's reach.

 Interested?
 Read more about the features in the [[Documentation](documentation.html)] and [[Motivation](motivation.html)] sections and give Transfuse a spin for yourself.
+If you're new to the library or Android the [[Getting Started](getting_started.html)] section will get you up and running in a flash.

 ### Download